 The general admission requirements for the DIAc are listed below.
 Meeting the minimum admission requirements does not guarantee admission, as space in each program is limited.
 A holistic approach is taken during the application review process and all components of the application are thoroughly reviewed.

-- An undergraduate degree from a recognized post-secondary institution with a minimum B average in the last two full years (or equivalent) of academic work.
+- A four year undergraduate degree from a recognized post-secondary institution with a minimum B average in the last two full years (or equivalent) of academic work.

 - Prerequisite courses in Economics (Micro & Macro), Statistics and Corporate Finance or Canadian Business Law taken at the undergraduate level.